 Here’s what you should know about Lycoming’s Test Optional Choice:

-The college application process can be stressful, especially if you know that your standardized test scores don’t reflect your full potential.
-While many of our incoming students place in the top two-fifths of their graduating class and have above average SAT or ACT scores, we’re happy to evaluate the rigor of your high school classes, your GPA, letters of recommendation, and extracurricular activities instead.
-It’s an initiative we call the Test Optional Choice, and it could help take your application from good to great.
+The college application process can be stressful, especially if you know that your standardized test scores don't reflect your full potential.
+The pandemic has also caused disruptions in testing for those who had planned to take an SAT or ACT.
+While many of our incoming students place in the top two-fifths of their graduating class and have above average SAT or ACT scores, we're happy to evaluate the rigor of your high school classes, your GPA, letters of recommendation, and extracurricular activities in lieu of these scores.

-- You must fall in the top half of your graduating class to be eligible.
+- You must either fall in the top half of your graduating class to be eligible or, were unable to participate in an administration of the SAT or ACT due to the Covid-19 pandemic.

 - You'll still get consideration for all types of financial aid.
 You will also get full consideration for academic scholarships, talent scholarships, and grants.